robertoalonsotrillo/MetaBow_MediaPipe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Inorder to use the product. tou have to follow following steps.
+In order to use the tool please follow these steps:

 ### Prerequisites